131 Free Ring Sound Effects - Most Popular

 5 rings from the last telephone box still in operation in metropolitan France.
 It is in Murbach (68).
 Easy to loop.
 UCS Category: COMTelph.
 Length: 00:25.

-Mobile vibrator in protective shell
+Mobile vibrator without protective shell

 Key 3 in DTMF